robertblackwell/fp_-parsing/paper/introduction.md

 ### An exposition as well as a parser

-In addition to providing typescript code that impements an Applicative and/or Monadic parser I hope to explain and document for myself the various relationships between Applicatives and Monads and their various formulations.
+In addition to providing typescript code that implements an Applicative and/or Monadic parser I hope to explain and document for myself the various relationships between Applicatives and Monads and their various formulations.
 I apologize in advance because this additional goal will force me at times to dive into the category theory and to use more CT like notation.
 Hence the next heading is intended to provide a bit of a reference if things get confusing.